lukedodd/include-wrangler/README.md

 ![Example graph](https://raw.github.com/lukedodd/include-wrangler/master/example/example_out/include_graph.png)

+You can see `example/example_out` for the full include-wrangler output on the example project if you can't be bothered or are unable to build/run the code yourself.

 ## Interpreting results

 A blog post will be put on lukedodd.com soon explaining the output of this application, but for now hopefully the following information will be useful.